-According to California law, you must call the police if an accident caused injury or death.
+According to California law, you must call the police if an accident caused injury or property damage.
 Officers may not always attend, but should always be called from the scene of the collision.
-If the crash solely resulted in property damage, you are not obligated to contact police by law, but are still entitled to do so.

 • What information do I need to get from the at-fault driver?